Chief Clinical Officer

-Dr. Andrew Gettinger serves as chief medical information officer, and director of the Office of Clinical Quality and Safety for ONC.
-He is a professor of anesthesiology, adjunct professor of computer science at Dartmouth, and senior scholar at the Koop Institute, Geisel School of Medicine at Dartmouth, and was formerly the chief medical information officer (CMIO) for Dartmouth-Hitchcock and associate dean for clinical informatics at Geisel.
+Dr. Andrew Gettinger serves as chief clinical officer for ONC.
+He is a professor of anesthesiology emeritus at Geisel School of Medicine at Dartmouth, and was formerly the chief medical information officer (CMIO) for Dartmouth-Hitchcock and associate dean for clinical informatics at Geisel.

 Dr. Gettinger has extensive experience in the field of health information technology.
 He led the development of an electronic health record (EHR) system at Dartmouth and subsequently was the senior physician leader during Dartmouth’s transition to a vendor-based EHR.
 Dr. Gettinger’s clinical practice and research has been focused both on anesthesiology and critical care medicine, and on information technology as it applies generally to health care.

-He founded the clinical informatics group at Dartmouth.
+Dr. Gettinger founded the clinical informatics group at Dartmouth.
 He has been an active participant in the policy debates regarding patient privacy at both the state and federal level, testifying before the senate HELP committee and participating as a member of the New Hampshire legislative taskforce on privacy.
-He recently completed service in Senator Orrin G. Hatch’s office as a Robert Wood Johnson health policy fellow.
+He served in Senator Orrin G. Hatch’s office as a Robert Wood Johnson health policy fellow.

 He is board certified in anesthesiology, critical care medicine and was among the inaugural cohort of physicians certified in clinical informatics by the American Board of Preventive Medicine in 2013.